Preparation for Group Assignment#

 https://geopandas.org/en/stable/docs/user_guide/aggregation_with_dissolve.html#dissolve-arguments

-continents = world.dissolve(by="continent", aggfunc=dict(pop_est="sum"))
+continents = world.dissolve(by="CONTINENT", aggfunc=dict(POP_EST="sum"))

 You can also pass a pandas.Series to the dissolve() function that describes your mapping for more exotic aggregation strategies (e.g. by first letter of the country name):